rxlabz/flutter_video_launcher/README.md

 ## :warning: iOS App Transport Security

-By default iOS do not allow access to non-https url.
-You need to allow non-securized domain in your .plist file
+By default iOS forbids loading from non-https url.
+To cancel this restriction edit your .plist and add :

 ```xml
 <key>NSAppTransportSecurity</key>